kreibaum/pacosako/README.md

     git remote update weblate
     git merge weblate/master

-Currently the translations are not integrated into the live reloading development server.
+Currently, the translations are not integrated into the live reloading development server.
 You can set the language you see the UI in by going into the `frontend` folder and copying the right language version into position: